iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

 The result of an execution can be valuable to the end user, and the requester might want to protect this result from leaking with encryption.

-Anyone can set up an encryption key in a SMS \(Secret Management Service\) of its choice and set up the SMS address in the directory.
+Anyone can set up an encryption key in an SMS \(Secret Management Service\) of its choice and set up the SMS address in the directory.

 Once a user set an encryption key \(see TODO\), any computation result can be encrypted with, you have to set up the beneficiary address in the RequesterOrder.

 An application can only perform result encryption inside an enclave.
-No encryption key will be provided by the SMS to an application that doesn’t run outside an enclave.
+No encryption key will be provided by the SMS to an application that doesn't run outside an enclave.

 \(TODO: potential issue, key leaking to malicious application with the requester attacking a beneficiary\)